stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 3. Transformation to NIO buffers.

-Ideally we would only perform the above steps _once_ since we are only really interested in the resultant vertex and index bufferable objects.
-Therefore we introduce a custom persistence mechanism to write a model to the file-system _once_ which can then be loaded without the overhead of the above steps.
+Ideally the above steps would only be performed _once_ since we are only really interested in the resultant vertex and index bufferable objects.
+Therefore a custom persistence mechanism is introduced to write the final model to the file-system _once_ as an off-line activity which can then be loaded with minimal overhead.

-The model loader outputs a model to a `DataOutputStream` which supports both Java primitives and byte arrays:
+A new component outputs a model to a `DataOutputStream` which supports both Java primitives and byte arrays:

 ```java
 public class ModelLoader {